Sheriff Carmine Marceno

-Sheriff Carmine Marceno was appointed Lee County’s 13th Sheriff by Governor Rick Scott on September 25, 2018.
+Sheriff Carmine Marceno was elected Lee County’s 13th Sheriff on November 3, 2020.

 Sheriff Marceno brings decades of law enforcement experience, beginning his career in Suffolk County, New York before moving to Southwest Florida where he joined the Collier County Sheriff’s Office.